Table of Contents

 Lumbini

 Located 280 Km from Kathmandu, Lumbini will instantly make you feel a sense of peace and spirituality.
 The main attraction here is the Sacred Garden, where the historical marker, the Mayadevi Temple, stands.
 The temple is home to the exact spot where Buddha was born.
-And, you can’t help but be humbled by the deep spiritual aura that surrounds the area.

 Cable Car up to Manakamana Temple

 The cable car is approximately 4.5 hours drive from Kathmandu.
-A return ticket on the Manakamana Cable Car will cost 20 USD for adult foreigners.
+A return ticket on the Manakamana Cable Car will cost around 20 USD for adult foreigners.

-The Manakamana Temple itself, perched atop a scenic hill, is a revered pilgrimage site where devotees seek blessings and make offerings.
+The Manakamana Temple itself, perched atop a scenic hill, is a pilgrimage site where devotees seek blessings and make offerings.
 Manakamana is a Hindu god who fulfils the wishes of her devotees.

 The reconstruction of the temple took a total of three years.
-As, of 2018 the Manakamana Temple has been restored to its former glory.
+As of 2018, the Manakamana Temple has been restored to its former glory.

 Gorkha

-The fascinating town of Gorkha is approximately 30 km from Manakamana, so while discovering Nepal these two towns are great to visit during one trip.
+The fascinating town of Gorkha is approximately 30 km from Manakamana, so while discovering Nepal, these two towns are great to visit during one trip.

-Beyond the historical sites, Gorkha also serves as a gateway to the Gorkha Trekking Trails, where you can explore pristine landscapes and experience the warm hospitality of local communities.
+Beyond the historical sites, Gorkha also serves as a gateway to the Gorkha Trekking Trails, where you can explore landscapes and experience the warm hospitality of local communities.
 With its unique blend of culture and nature, and not somewhere that is often on the tourist trail, Gorkha welcomes travellers to uncover the hidden gems of Nepal’s history.

 Chitwan National Park